skooter500/GP-2020-2021/README.md

 - Assignment 3 - 20% - Week 10 Semester 2
 - End of Year lab test - 25% - TBC

+## Week 7 - More Loops

+### Put these loops into the setup method:

+- Print the numbers from 0 to 9.
+How many numbers are printed?
+- Print the numbers from 9 to 0 in reverse order
+- Print all the even numbers between 100 and 200
+- Sum all the numbers between 0 and 100
+- Calculate the factorial of 10
+- Print the even numbers between 200 and 100 backwords
+- Print the 6 times tables up to 12
+- Print the Fibonacci sequence up to 100

+### Put these loops into the draw method:

+- Draw 6 circles across the screen
+- Draw 10 rects across the screen
+- Draw 20 horizontal lines
+- Draw a stripe pattern across the screen
+- Draw a grid of squares

 ## Week 6 - Loops

 - Practice generating lots of different shapes with loops in processing